 - Flexibility Exercises: These flexibility exercises can be done at home to help improve your mobility.
 See flexibility exercises here.

 - Balance exercises: There simple balance exercises can be done at home to help make you feel more steady in walking and moving.
 See balance exercises here.

 - Movement for those with Osteoporosis or Osteopenia: You can watch and follow the online videos offered by the Royal Osteoporosis Society - See the exercises here.

 Enjoy outdoor activities safely in Nottingham

-lockdown restrictions have eased, people in Nottingham have been able to enjoy the numerous and wide-ranging outdoor activities our city has to offer.
+Depending on current restrictions people in Nottingham have been able to enjoy the numerous and wide-ranging outdoor activities our city has to offer.